 This website was created as a ‘taster’ to the forthcoming film ‘The Grand Budapest Hotel’, offering a window to entice and educate the user through a fictional college course, about the key characters, the alpine fictional world of Zubrowka, and the infamous Renaissance painting featured at the heart of the film.

 Upon entering the website through a 1930s-esque postcard animation, you’re immediately transported back to a nostalgic bygone age, a quality that seamlessly flows throughout the website.

-The UX design stays true to its chosen era and is based around a vintage microfiche interface, with focussing viewfinder and zoom function, from which digital slides allow you to navigate through the numerous layers of discoverable content, via a digital rotating dial.
+The UX design stays true to its chosen era and is based around a vintage microfiche interface, with focusing viewfinder and zoom function, from which digital slides allow you to navigate through the numerous layers of discoverable content, via a digital rotating dial.
 Executed with such precision, the image treatments, movement and sounds of this interface become integral to the in-depth experience.

 The CSS animated transitions are beautiful and fitting to the integrity of both the content and its purpose.
-The subtle navigation introduced throughout, in particular the hover-over navigations, tips off the user that something further might be revealed, creating intrigue and a sense of mystery.
-The more you delve, the more you want to discover – you feel like a character within the film – and through exploration and a little bit of a detective work, you become immersed in the story.
+The subtle navigation introduced throughout, in particular, the hover-over navigations, tips off the user that something further might be revealed, creating intrigue and a sense of mystery.
+The more you delve, the more you want to discover – you feel like a character within the film – and through exploration and a little bit of detective work, you become immersed in the story.